jordanhudgens/dissecting-rails-6-demo/README.md

 Next todos:

-> Finish out styles for the lists, it's currently being called on the guides page
+> Finish the styles for the registration page